 • Membership in all four Trusted Traveler programs is valid for 5 years only.
 After 5 years, you must renew and pay another application fee.

 • You will need to visit an enrollment center to provide fingerprints and verify your ID.
 The list of enrollment centers is different for each trusted traveler program.
 We recommend consulting the list of enrollment centers for the specific program you are interested in before applying to ensure an enrollment center is easily accessible to you.
-(Here are links to the TSA Precheck, Global Entry, NEXUS and SENTRI enrollment centers)
+(Here are links to the TSA Precheck, Global Entry, NEXUS and SENTRI enrollment centers.)
+You can also check interview availability from this page before you apply.

-• To start receiving TSA Precheck benefits after approval, log into your frequent flyer accounts and enter your known traveler number.
+• To start receiving TSA Precheck benefits after approval, log into your frequent flyer accounts and enter your known traveler number (KTN).

 • TSA always incorporates random security measures so TSA Precheck is not guaranteed on every flight.
 Your boarding pass will indicate whether you have TSA Precheck benefits on a specific flight.